Shub-hamburger/Natural-Language-Processing/README.md

-# Text-Mining
+# Text Mining
-This repo includes projects based on natural language processing
+This repo includes projects based on text mining